Teach Addition with This Fun DIY Math Game

 Watch the Video to See How to Make and Teach Addition in a Fun Way!

-Putting this early math game together takes all of a few minutes!
+Putting this early math addition game together takes all of a few minutes!
 Kids can enjoy rolling the dice, and then adding the corresponding number of pom poms down the paper tubes.
 Those pom poms will gather all together for a super visual way to understand simple addition!

 All activities should be supervised by an adult.
 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.